 You may request access to your record, a copy of your record, or that any errors contained in your record be corrected.
 Requests are to be made in writing to the Director of Equitable Learning, Health and Wellness (CALCS Health Data Custodian contact information is included below).
 Please allow up to 10 business days for your request to be processed.

-Access, Storage and Disposal of Your CALCS Record:
+Access and Storage of Your CALCS Record:

 Your record will be securely stored within InputHealth, the Electronic Health Record for CALCS.
 InputHealth has advanced privacy and security provisions with certified compliance with FIPPA and PHIPA, eHealth Ontario, and OntarioMD privacy standards.
 You understand and agree that professionals, as well as administrative staff, within CALCS involved in your care will have access to your information and will review that information when relevant to your care.